reyhaneh-tavakoli/CleaveRNA/README.md

 # CleaveRNA

-CleaveRNA is a machine learning based computational tool  for scoring candidate DNAzyme target sites in RNA sequences.
+CleaveRNA is a machine learning based computational tool for scoring candidate DNAzyme cleavage sites in substrate sequences.

 # Documentation